Police Court, Hobart: Mr GRAVES, counsel for Captain Rogers; Mr MORIARTY, counsel for the mutineers

 Hobart 4th November 1868

-ASSAULT ON THE HIGH SEAS.- Charles Wilson, John Burkett, Joseph Oliver, Gustavus Vausou, James Williamson, Thomas Anderson, Patrick O'Brien, John Mathieson, John Taylor, James Moody, Charles McDonald, John Broughton, John Crawford, Peter Kelly, Peter Keelan, and James Market, were charged on remand, on the information of Captain James Thomas Rogers, of the ship Western Empire, with having whilst under engagement as seamen on board that vessel committed an assault on the informant on the high seas, and within the jurisdiction of the high court of admiralty of Great Britain.
+ASSAULT ON THE HIGH SEAS.- Charles Wilson, John Burkett, Joseph Oliver, Gustavus Yansou, James Williamson, Thomas Anderson, Patrick O'Brien, John Mathieson, John Taylor, James Moody, Charles McDonald, John Broughton, John Crawford, Peter Kelly, Peter Keelan, and James Marks, were charged on remand, on the information of Captain James Thomas Rogers, of the ship Western Empire, with having whilst under engagement as seamen on board that vessel committed an assault on the informant on the high seas, and within the jurisdiction of the high court of admiralty of Great Britain.

 The whole of the men pleaded not guilty.